 Computational Biology & Chemistry

 An important aspect of the new vision for drug discovery at the UPDDI is the permeation of computational tools for integrating omics data, inferring disease mechanisms, identifying targets, analyzing drug-target interactions and developing strategies to advance novel chemical series.
-In addition to the UPDDI’s internal resources, we have access to computational facilities in the Department of Computational and Systems Biology (DCSB), the Center for Research Computing (CRC), and the Pittsburgh Supercomputing Center (PSC).
+In addition to the UPDDI’s internal resources, we have access to computational facilities in the Department of Computational and Systems Biolog (DCSB), the Center for Research Computing (CRC), and the Pittsburgh Supercomputing Center (PSC).

 The PSC houses three supercomputers, including Bridges and Anton, a dedicated molecular dynamics supercomputer built by D. E. Shaw Research.